Ivo Tartaglia: Biography

 Tartaglia died in 1949 at the Lepoglava prison.

 Mayor of Split

 He was responsible for building the Ličke railways in 1925, which connected peninsular Split to the mainland.
 At the time, Yugoslavia would not finance the construction of railways.
 Tartaglia enlisted entrepreneurs and savings banks to support the project.
 During his incumbency, the zoo opened, airports were expanded and modernized, and a meteorological station was built.

 Ban of Littoral Banovina

 Tartaglia was the ban of Littoral Banovina from 9 October 1929 to June 1932.

-The ban started a series of projects in Littoral Banovina, building hospitals in Biograd, draining wetlands, improvement of agriculture, etc.
+The ban started a series of projects in Littoral Banovina, building hospitals in Biograd, draining wetlands and the improvement of agriculture, among other projects.